Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: The Schwarzschild, Reissner-Nordstr o m, and de Sitter metrics

 \subsubsection{Cases 2 and 3}

-Let's turn to the cases 2 and 3; the investigation of the neighborhood of infinities is very similar to that of the Schwarzschild infinity, so we are going to be brief and, at the same time, provide necessary detail.
+Let us turn to cases 2 and 3; the investigation of the neighborhood of infinities is very similar to that of Schwarzschild infinity, so we are going to be brief and, at the same time, provide necessary detail.
 Both cases are symmetric, so it is sufficient to consider case 2, for instance.

-For the RCN condition~\eqref{dfn:positive-neighborhood-upd:b} we have
+For the RCN condition~\eqref{dfn:positive-neighborhood-upd:b}, we have